 What to expect: They would encourage you to go out with your friends and you would help them build their library.

 What not to expect: You would sulk for a week after a fight and they would stay away to give you your space.

 12. Intimacy counts among expectations in a relationship

 Intimacy doesn’t only mean hot and sizzling action between the sheets.
 To cultivate a deep, meaningful relationship with another person, you need to know them like the back of your hand.
 There are different types of intimacy to aspire to – emotional, intellectual, spiritual, physical, to name a few.

 It is healthy to expect and work toward developing a level of intimacy where you and your partner are comfortable being vulnerable with each other.

-What to expect: They would initiate sex and tell you they enjoy it with you.
+What to expect: Both partners initiate and enjoy sex.